masc-ucsc/docs/docs/pyrope/00-hwdesign.md

 pipeline.

-The pipelining optimization concept is very different from the software optimization.
+The pipelining optimization concept is very different from software optimization.
 In software, designers care about the average.
 If a function is slow and its execution requires half of the execution time, reducing the function by half should have a 25\% performance improvement.
 The designer does not need to improve very infrequently used functions.
-In hardware, designers care about worst case.
+In hardware, designers care about the worst case.
 If a pipeline stage is slow, improving it will result in a frequency improvement if it was the slowest, and the benefit will be just the difference with the next slower pipeline stage, not the optimization on the pipeline itself.

-The result is that hardware and software designers need to worry about different constrains like pipelining.
-Combinined with the fact that hardware optimizations need to care about worst case, not average, it is common for hardware designers to say that design hardware is hard.
+The result is that hardware and software designers need to worry about different constraints like pipelining.
+Combined with the fact that hardware optimizations need to care about the worst case, not average, it is common for hardware designers to say that designing hardware is hard.

-[^2]: In this document we call cells any logic gate or flop or memory array.
+[^2]: In this document, we call cells any logic gate or flop or memory array.

-[^3]: There are other constrains like power, but the same idea/problem could be said for software design.
+[^3]: There are other constraints like power, but the same idea/problem could be said for software design.

 [^4]: Unbalance pipelines have higher overheads in power/area.